Pet Rehabilitation

 At-Home Treatment Plans

 Customized plans may include exercise, massage, stretching, and take-home modalities such as an Assisi Loop or TENS unit.
-These extend the benefits of rehab and encourage active participation at home.
+These extend the benefits of rehab between visits and give pet parents an active role in their pet’s care and strengthening your bond with your pet as you work together toward recovery.

 Cryotherapy & Thermotherapy